jmeyerit/CSharp-navGUI/README.md

 # CSharp-navGUI
 C# Final Project for my Contemporary Programming class that simulates the functionality of a Toyota Sienna's GUI

-Final project for my Contemporary Programming class in C#

 READ FIRST: This project relies on a Microsoft SQL Server database instance in order to function correctly.

 Steps to build the database: